Raynes/cake-github/README.markdown

     login:             dom96
     location:          null

 There are commands for doing all sorts of stuff that you typically do through the Github website.
-A full command list is coming soon to a README near you.

 # Command List